About Curriculum Vitae Projects Resources Contact

 Any computer, tablet, or smart phone with Bluetooth should be able to pair with the BlueSMiRF through the standard Bluetooth pairing process.
 Then you simply send commands to the port that is associated with that Bluetooth connection.
 In my code, the commands are simply the letters a, b, c, d, and e.
 You can change these to anything you like.
 My code also functions in "latched mode," meaning that a "forward" command will make the chair move forward until it receives a stop command.
 Any letter other than a, b, c, d, or e will stop all movement immediately.
 You could easily change this behavior by adding a delay after each digitalwrite() command, and then setting the same pin back to LOW.
 I used Putty to send Bluetooth serial commands from a laptop computer, but there are many ways to send Bluetooth commands.
 I'm sure you could do something far more creative and useful, like building a graphical user interface, or passing user inputs (mouse, keyboard, eye tracker, etc.) through a tool like AutoHotkey or EventGhost.

 With this setup, I can sit across the room and drive a wheelchair wirelessly with my laptop/tablet.

 In order to implement a new eye-controlled wheelchair from this point, the following would be necessary:

-One major drawback to this method is the fact that a tablet PC or AAC device with an eye tracker generally costs $8,000-15,000 (USD).
-This could be circumvented by using a home-built or open source eye tracker (like one of Jason Babcock's design).
+One major drawback to this method thus far has been the fact that a tablet PC or AAC device with an eye tracker generally cost $8,000-15,000 (USD).
+Fortunately, inexpensive eye trackers have appeared, including The Eye Tribe and Tobii EyeX.
+This could also be circumvented by using a home-built or open source eye tracker (like one of Jason Babcock's design).

 I plan to continue working on this project, but I would be very happy to see how others tackle this problem, especially as this may be the perfect scope for an engineering senior design project.